Chat Interface

 Message Font Size:

-Adjusts the font size of the conversation interface.
+Adjusts the font size of the chat interface.

 Input Settings

-Displays the estimated token count consumed by the input text in the input box (not the actual context token consumption, for reference only).
+Displays the estimated number of Tokens consumed by the input text in the input box (not the actual context consumption, for reference only).

 Paste Long Text as File: